Aib0t/write-ups/blur-ads/readme.md

 There we can see that second param coming into the function is being assigned to `this` offset.
 And such behavior is not a mere coincedence.

-`iVar4` being set in both in somewhat similiar fashion also looks suspicions.
+`iVar4` being set in both in somewhat similar fashion also looks suspicions.

 ### 3. Loop

-In both decompilation we can see that the main part of the function is a loop, which has a rather similiar initial variable assigment.
+In both decompilation we can see that the main part of the function is a loop, which has a rather similar initial variable assignment.

 #### PC
 ```C++